 - Let your teenager know that if it’s difficult to talk to you about feelings, there are others who can listen and help – including social workers, nurses, and your medical team.

 - Encourage your teenager to take care of him- or herself and continue taking part in regular activities as much as possible.

 When thinking about talking with your child about your cancer, it is normal to feel sad and scared.
 It is natural as a parent to want to protect your child from anything that might cause pain or worry.
 You may not be able to protect your child from the reality of your cancer.
 But you can offer your love and understanding and teach your child healthy ways of coping with life’s most difficult challenges.

-To arrange a consultation, please ask a Memorial Sloan Kettering social worker or call the Kids Express consultation line at 212-639-7029.
+To arrange a consultation, please ask a Memorial Sloan Kettering social worker or call the Talking with Children about Cancer consultation line at 212-639-7029.
 Individual and family counseling may also be helpful for parents with cancer.

 If you are a parent who has lost a child to cancer and are looking for support in coping with the loss, please contact our Towards Tomorrow Bereavement Program at 212-639-6850 or email firstname.lastname@example.org.